dotnet/docs/docs/framework/wcf/feature-details/deploying-an-internet-information-services-hosted-wcf-service.md

 -   As a precompiled .dll file located in the global assembly cache (GAC) or in the application’s \bin directory.
 Precompiled binaries are not updated until a new version of the class library is deployed.

--   As un-compiled source files located in the application’s \App_Code directory.
+-   As uncompiled source files located in the application’s \App_Code directory.
 Source files located in this directory are dynamically required when processing the application’s first request.
 Any changes to files in the \App_Code directory cause the entire application to be recycled and recompiled when the next request is received.

--   As un-compiled code placed directly in the .svc file.
-Implementation code can also be located inline in the service’s .svc file, after the @ServiceHost directive.
+-   As uncompiled code placed directly in the .svc file.
+Implementation code can also be located inline in the service’s .svc file, after the \@ServiceHost directive.
 Any changes to inline code cause the application to be recycled and recompiled when the next request is received.

  For more information about the [!INCLUDE[vstecasplong](../../../../includes/vstecasplong-md.md)] compilation model, see [ASP.NET Compilation Overview](http://go.microsoft.com/fwlink/?LinkId=94773).